gaspar91/MyJourney/README.md

 You'll be able to view the pc, mobile and tablet wireframes for this project in the **Wireframes** folder, located within the **Static** folder in the  [Github project repository](https://github.com/gaspar91/MyJourney).

+I used [Balsamiq](https://balsamiq.com/) to build the wireframes, so you might need the program in order to view some of the documents.

 # User Stories

 ### User Story One: